Jeffrey Read

 Jeffrey Read (born 1 October 1997) is a Canadian World Cup alpine ski racer.
 He specializes in the speed events of downhill and super-G, and made his World Cup debut in January 2018.

-Read is the son of alpine ski racer Ken Read (b.1955), one of the Crazy Canucks and winner of five World Cup downhill races.
-Older brother Erik (b.1991) is also a World Cup alpine racer, specializing in the technical events.
+Read is the son of the alpine ski racer Ken Read (b.1955), one of the "Crazy Canucks" and winner of five World Cup downhill races.
+His older brother Erik (b.1991) is also a World Cup alpine racer, specializing in the technical events.